My Enquiry (0)

 Oluseye re-animates found objects and detritus collected on his trans-Atlantic travels – which he terms “diasporic debris” – to trace Blackness through its multifaceted migrations and manifestations.

-Oluseye is a Nigerian-Canadian artist.
+Oluseye is a Nigerian-Canadian artist, who lives and works nomadically.
 Born in London in 1986, the artist spent his childhood years in Lagos, Nigeria before moving to Canada.

 Across his practice, he embraces the notion of Blackness as divine, fluid and unfixed; unbound by time, space, and geographies.
 As such his work blends the ancestral with the contemporary, the traditional with the modern, the physical with the spiritual, the new with the old and the past with the future.

-He has participated in group exhibitions at various institutions and galleries, including the Museum of the African Diaspora, San Francisco (2024); Gardiner Museum, Toronto (2023); Albright-Knox Museum, Buffalo (2022); Museum of Contemporary Art Toronto (2021); Agnes Etherington Art Center, Queen’s University, Kingston (2021); Harlem School of the Arts, New York (2018); Art X Lagos (2017) and the Art Gallery of Ontario, Toronto (2015).
+He has participated in group exhibitions at Southern Guild Los Angeles; the Art Museum at the University of Toronto; Museum of the African Diaspora, San Francisco; Gardiner Museum, Toronto; AKG Buffalo Art Museum; Museum of Contemporary Art Toronto; Agnes Etherington Art Center, Queen’s University; Harlem School of the Arts, New York; Art X Lagos and the Art Gallery of Ontario, Toronto, among others.

 Oluseye